-This the season for sickness, as the common cold and flu are easily passed between us all!
+This is the season for sickness, as the common cold and flu are easily passed between us all!
 Our Kansas City metro area seems to be especially bad for people with respiratory issues from the winter blues to the lengthy allergy seasons.
-So it can be easy to dismiss our sore throats and runny noses as part of the Kansas City seasons.
-However, if your sickness is lasting longer than normal or recurring then further consideration of hidden mold in your home should be given.
+It can be easy to dismiss our sore throats and runny noses as part of the Kansas City seasons.
+However, if your sickness is lasting longer than normal or recurring often, then further consideration of hidden mold in your home should be given.

-When water travels it passes through multiple layers of drywall, timber, insulation, and materials.
+When water travels, it passes through multiple layers of drywall, timber, insulation, and materials.
 Each layer of these materials absorbs the water and grows fungi.
 As it sits in wall cavities and other hidden, dark places without air, this becomes the place where mold grows.
-We have thousands of examples of mold that was not visible on the surface.
-Because hidden mold is the cornerstone of the mold remediation industry.
+We have thousands of examples of mold that was not visible on the surface because hidden mold is the cornerstone of the mold remediation industry.

 Inside wall cavities are the number one area hidden mold is found!
 All types of wall materials easily hide the presence of mold growth.
 However, mold loves drywall most of all!
-Drywall is made, with thick sheets of paper on each side covering the gypsum plaster.
+Drywall is made with thick sheets of paper on each side covering the gypsum plaster.
 The paper material makes drywall the number one food source of mold!
 We discard more drywall materials due to mold damage than any other type.
-Drywall also absorbs moisture on the backside, closed off to airflow.
-Creating a dark and damp atmosphere with an easy food source for hidden mold to grow rapidly.
-We have seen mold grow over five times its original size in as little as 2 months.
-Due to the prime conditions that moisture-filled drywall produces for mold growth.
+Drywall also absorbs moisture on the backside, closed off to airflow, creating a dark and damp atmosphere with an easy food source for hidden mold to grow rapidly.
+We have seen mold grow over five times its original size in as little as 2 months due to the prime conditions that moisture-filled drywall produces for mold growth.

 - Sinus Pressure

 - Shortness of Breath

 - Chronic Cough

 - Loss of Balance or Dizzyness